mholling/las2poly/README.md

 are discarded.

 Output from the program is a polygon file in GeoJSON or shapefile format, representing all land areas present in the lidar tiles.
-File format is chosen according to the filename extension: .json for GeoJSON, and .shp for shapefile.
+File format is chosen according to the filename extension: .json for GeoJSON and .shp for shapefile.

 For GeoJSON output, polygons conform to OGC standard, with anticlockwise exteriors and non-self-intersecting rings which may touch at vertices.
 For shapefile output, polygons conform to ESRI standard, with clockwise exteriors and non-touching rings which may self-intersect at vertices.